Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 ![Modbus LoRaWAN Bridge](files/maintenancetool.png){: style="width:60%; display: block; margin: 0 auto;"}

 The initial device configuration can be done very comfortably from your PC via the serial configuration interface.
-Beside the needed Lobaro USB to UART adapter the Lobaro Main- tenance Tool 1 needs to be installed.
+Beside the needed Lobaro USB to UART adapter the Lobaro Maintenance Tool 1 needs to be installed.
 This tool is freely available for various operating systems including Windows, Linux, Mac and Linux-ARM (e.g. Raspberry-PI) on and works with all Lobaro sensors.
 Technically this software opens a webserver on port 8585 that runs in a background console